Curtis Wilbur Sailor Conducts Maintenance

-Fire Controlman (Aegis) 2nd Class Dillon Andress, from Mayville, Michigan, conducts maintenance on a fire plug on the bridge of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 10, 2025.
+Cryptologic Technician (Technical) 2nd Class Noah Hays cleans a circuit card assembly in the decoil launching system aboard the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 14, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Bergado)

 |Date Taken: